 - Ukwaju ( Tamarind)

-This sweet and sometimes savoury snack has a strange kick in the system.
+This sweet and sometimes savoury snack has a strange kick in the mouth when it mixes with saliva.
 I recently found out it can also make juice and marinate chicken and beef.
 Maybe, if they had shared such information then, my mum would have bought tamarind in sacks.

 - Mabuyu ( baobab seeds)